agoncal/agoncal-sample-microservices/02-Consul/README.md

 * `mvn clean install` : creates several war files to deploy on a Wildfly
 * `mvn clean install -Pswarm` : creates several uber-jar files so you can execute the jar
+* You can then start all the processes with `launch_all_services.sh`, curl all the services with `curl_all_services.sh` and kill them all with `pkill -f quote`

+## Docker

 * `mvn clean install -Pswarm,docker` : creates docker images for the services

-## Docker

 * `docker image ls` : show all the images
 * `docker image ls | grep quote` : show all the images for quotes
 * `docker image ls | grep quote` : show all the images for quotes